desinas/myreads-bookshelf-fend-proj7/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* another library needed to implement app routing, so to use it run `npm install --save react-router-dom`

 ## What You're Getting
 ```bash